 - The goblins are made of sandstone.
 If your kids will want to climb up and over the goblins, be sure they have shoes with good traction.

-- There are no trees in the valley, so you need to be prepared for full sun exposure.
-Bring lots of water and sunscreen.
+- There are no trees in Goblin Valley, so you need to be prepared for full sun exposure.
+Bring sun hats, a hydration pack with lots of water and sunscreen.

-- The ground around the goblins is hard packed.
-An off-road stroller could be used down here, but during our time in Utah, the most common way parents enjoyed activities with their small kids was to use a backpack carrier – we like the Deuter Kid Comfort 3 for hiking with babies or toddlers.
+- The ground around Goblin Valley is hard packed.
+An off-road stroller could be used around the goblins, but during our time in Utah, the most common way parents enjoyed activities with their small kids was to use a backpack carrier – we like the Deuter Kid Comfort 3 for hiking with babies or toddlers.

 - Dogs are allowed in Goblin Valley, but must be on leash.
 Dogs are not allowed on most national park trails, so if you are traveling with a dog, it’s another great reason to stop here!

-- Keep your eyes open for wildlife, but chances are you won’t see any as most of the animals in the park are nocturnal.
+- Keep your eyes open for wildlife, but chances are you won’t see any as most of the animals in the Goblin Valley State Park are nocturnal.
 Jackrabbits, pronghorns, foxes and coyotes all call this park home.

 Goblin Valley State Park Canyoneering Adventure (ages 10+)